* China data boosts stocks and oil outlook

 By Ryan Vlastelica

 NEW YORK, July 16 Stock markets around the world

-rose on Wednesday as strong China growth data and potential big
+at record levels as strong China growth data and potential big

 Commodity prices also found support from the Chinese data,